bonds/bonds.github.io/content/posts/recipes/2006-01-10-barley-soup.md

 ---
 ![1]

+Makes about 8 servings of soup.

-3 leg-and-thighs of chicken
+* 3 leg-and-thighs of chicken
-1.5 cups pearl barley
+* 1.5 cups pearl barley
-2 carrots
+* 2 carrots
-2 stalks of celery
+* 2 stalks of celery
-0.5 white onion
+* 0.5 white onion
-Pepper
-Salt
+* salt
+* pepper

 Wash chicken.
 Put chicken into a large pot.